UPPMAX/R-python-julia-matlab-HPC/docs/R/packagesR.rst

    - Are there differences between HPC2N and UPPMAX?

 .. objectives::
+   - Understand the basics of what an R package is
    - Show how to check for R packages
    - show how to install own packages on the different clusters